AFCON Top Scorers | All-Time Scorers + AFCON 2024 Top Scorer Predictions!

 Here are some frequently asked questions to help you further understand how AFCON top scorers work.

-Victor Osimhen, Mo Salah and Sadio Mane are some of the leading African players with the highest likelihood of winning the top scorer award at the forthcoming 2023 AFCON.
+Victor Osimhen, Mo Salah and Sadio Mane are some of the leading African players with the highest likelihood of winning the top scorer award at the 2024 AFCON.